Bee Health Improvement Partnership (BHIP)

 This partnership was established following the publication of the Honey Bee Health Strategy.

-The strategy aims to achieve a sustainable and healthy population of honey bees for pollination and honey production in Scotland through strengthened partnership working.
+It aims to achieve a sustainable and healthy population of honey bees for pollination and honey production in Scotland through strengthened partnership working.

-The strategy focusses on:
+The strategy focuses on:

 - education, training and knowledge transfer